 - New York

-- Named in The Legal 500 US in Media & Entertainment, published by Legalease Limited and John Pritchard (2020)
+- Named in The Legal 500 US in Media & Entertainment, published by Legalease Limited and John Pritchard (2020 and 2022)

 - Recognized in the "Dealmakers Impact Report," Variety magazine's list of people behind the most important entertainment industry deals of the past 12 months (2016)